Malaysia: Foreign relations and military

-A founding member of the Association of Southeast Asian Nations (ASEAN) and the Organisation of Islamic Cooperation (OIC), the country participates in many international organisations such as the United Nations, the Asia-Pacific Economic Cooperation, the Developing 8 Countries, and the Non-Aligned Movement (NAM).
-It has chaired ASEAN, the OIC, and the NAM in the past.
-A former British colony, it is also a member of the Commonwealth of Nations.
-Kuala Lumpur was the site of the first East Asia Summit in 2005.
+A founding member of ASEAN and OIC, the country participates in many international organisations such as the United Nations (UN), APEC, the D-8 Organization for Economic Cooperation, and NAM.
+It has chaired ASEAN, OIC, and NAM in the past.
+A former British colony, it is also a member of the Commonwealth.
+Kuala Lumpur was the site of the first EAC in 2005.

 Malaysia's foreign policy is officially based on the principle of neutrality and maintaining peaceful relations with all countries, regardless of their political system.
 The government attaches a high priority to the security and stability of Southeast Asia, and seeks to further develop relations with other countries in the region.
 Historically the government has tried to portray Malaysia as a progressive Islamic nation while strengthening relations with other Islamic states.
-A strong tenet of Malaysia's policy is national sovereignty and the right of a country to control its domestic affairs.
+A strong tenet of Malaysia's policy is national sovereignty and right of a country to control its domestic affairs.
 Malaysia signed the UN treaty on the Prohibition of Nuclear Weapons.

 The Spratly Islands are disputed by many states in the area, and a large portion of the South China Sea is claimed by China.
 Unlike its neighbours of Vietnam and the Philippines, Malaysia historically avoided conflicts with China.
 However, after the encroachment of Chinese ships in Malaysian territorial waters, and breach of airspace by their military aircraft, Malaysia has become active in condemning China.
 Brunei and Malaysia in 2009 announced an end to claims of each other's land, and committed to resolve issues related to their maritime borders.
 The Philippines has a dormant claim to the eastern part of Sabah.
 Singapore's land reclamation has caused tensions, and minor maritime and land border disputes exist with Indonesia.